bjorge/hyttahub/README.md

 **Is any server-side code required for this project?**

 The project requires no long-running server-side code.
-Cloud Functions are used sparingly—only when necessary to provide access to parts of the system that are inaccessible to the client due to Firebase security rules.
-For example, when a site admin removes a member, a Cloud Function will securely add a "remove" event to that member's account stream (which the admin cannot access directly).
-Cloud Functions are also used for housekeeping tasks, such as removing abandoned site data when the last member leaves a site.
+Backend logic (Cloud Functions for Firebase or Go hooks for PocketBase) is used sparingly—only when necessary to provide access to parts of the system that are inaccessible to the client due to security rules.
+For example, when a site admin removes a member, a backend process will securely add a "remove" event to that member's account stream (which the admin cannot access directly).
+This logic is also used for housekeeping tasks, such as removing abandoned site data when the last member leaves a site.

 **How is shared member data kept private?**

-Firebase rules, defined in [`firestore.rules`](tool/firebase_emulator/firestore.rules) and [`storage.rules`](tool/firebase_emulator/storage.rules), are designed to ensure member data privacy.
-Only site members are permitted to access site data, and only site administrators can add new members.
+Storage-specific security rules are designed to ensure member data privacy.
+For Firebase, these are defined in [`firestore.rules`](packages/hyttahub_firebase/tool/firebase_emulator/firestore.rules) and [`storage.rules`](packages/hyttahub_firebase/tool/firebase_emulator/storage.rules).
+For PocketBase, these same rules are implemented in the Go backend logic.
+In both cases, only site members are permitted to access site data, and only site administrators can add new members.
 Likewise, only the owner of an account can modify their account settings, and only a service administrator can update the global service status.
-In the case of PocketBase, these same rules are coded into the Go code that runs on the server.

 **Can I add social authentication, such as Google or Apple logins?**

-The current implementation uses email addresses as keys in Firebase rules and site-member management.
-Any Firebase Auth options that reliably retain the user's email will work natively.
+The current implementations use email addresses as keys for member management and security rules.
+Any authentication provider that reliably retains and verifies the user's email will work natively.
 For Apple sign-ins, since users can choose to anonymize their email via a relay, updates would be required in the framework to accommodate that specific case.